Soul

 of stories that start out good with a orginal character, but they turn

-it into a hopeless romance story ignoring any and all laws/plots of the
+it into a hopeless romance story ignoring any

 actual show.
 I am begging you not to do this!